-Column 1 Column 2 Column 3

-Provision of the Council Regulation Subject matter Maximum fine on summary conviction 1.
-Articles 10 and 11 Requirements in relation to vessels flying the flag of Norway or the Faroe Islands to fish within the quota limits contained in Annex 1 to the Council Regulation and within the geographical zone set out in Article 11(i). £50,000 2.
-Articles 10 and 13 Requirement in relation to vessels flying the flag of Norway or the Faroe Islands to fish in accordance with the conditions stipulated in Article 13. £50,000 3.
-Article 14 Requirement in relation to vessels flying the flag of Norway or the Faroe Islands to comply with the conservation and control measures and all other provisions governing fishing by Community vessels in the zones concerned, including those measures and provisions referred to in Article 14.1. £50,000 4.
-Article 14.3 Requirement in relation to vessels flying the flag of Norway or the Faroe Islands to keep a logbook in compliance with Annex VII, Part 1 to the Council Regulation. £50,000 5.
-Article 14.4 Requirement in relation to vessels flying the flag of Norway (other than those fishing in ICES division IIIa) or the Faroe Islands to transmit to the Commission information in compliance with Annex VIII to the Council Regulation.
+Column 1 Column 2 Column 3 Provision of the Council Regulation Subject matter Maximum fine on summary conviction 1.
+Articles 11 and 12 (so far as applicable to vessels described in column 2).
+Requirements in relation to vessels flying the flag of Norway or the Faroe Islands to fish within the quota limits contained in Annex 1 to the Council Regulation, and within the geographical zone set out in Article 12(i). £50,000 2.
+Articles 11 and 14 (so far as applicable to vessels described in column 2).
+Requirement in relation to vessels flying the flag of Norway or the Faroe Islands to fish in accordance with the conditions stipulated in Article 14. £50,000 3.
+Article 15.1 (so far as applicable to vessels described in column 2).
+Requirement in relation to vessels flying the flag of Norway or the Faroe Islands to comply with the conservation and control measures and other provisions governing fishing by Community vessels in the zones concerned, including those measures and provisions referred to in Article 15.1. £50,000 4.
+Article 15.3 (so far as applicable Requirement in relation to vessels flying the flag of Norway or the Faroe Islands to keep a logbook in compliance with Annex VII, Part 1 to the Council Regulation. £50,000 to vessels described in column 2).
+5. Article 15.4 (so far as applicable to vessels described in column 2).
+Requirement in relation to vessels flying the flag of Norway (other than those fishing in ICES division IIIa) or the Faroe Islands to transmit to the Commission information in compliance with Annex VIII to the Council Regulation.
 The statutory maximum